marcos-sem-s/datacamp-exercises/Understanding Data Engineering/03 - Moving and processing data.md

 | Collecting data from Google Analytics about our web-marketing promotion offering 3 months of access to the premium tier. | Summarizing the yearly listening activity to tell users how many hours they've listened to music on Spotflix this year. | Saving the new order of a playlist that was sorted based on the date songs were added, so that it remains that way the next time the user connects.|
 | Pulling the top 20 songs users have been listening to on a loop. | Sorting a playlist's songs based on the date they were added. | Writing all the followers of a user in a table. |

+> Great job connecting the dots!
+As you can see, most of the data processing steps are transformation steps including selecting, encoding, calculating new values, sorting and ordering, joining data from multiple sources, aggregating, pivoting tables, splitting one table into several ones, removing duplicate values.
+Depending on the context, validating data can be considered part of the extract step (you don't extract if it's not necessary), or the transform step (you check that your results make sense before saving them).
+OK, now that you know about processing tasks, let's see how to schedule them!

 <br>

 ## Schedules